 Can I Start Again Please was at the Edinburgh Fringe Festival where it received universal critical acclaim from critics receiving four star reviews in national publications such as The Guardian, The Times and Sunday Times and The Independent.
 The show won a Total Theatre award in the category of 'Innovation & Playing with Form'.

-It was selected as a late recommendation into the British Council Showcase in Edinburgh 2015 and will be part of the international showcase caravan as part of the Brighton Festival 2016.
+It was selected as a late recommendation into the British Council Showcase in Edinburgh 2015 and was part of the international showcase caravan as part of the Brighton Festival 2016.

 Can I Start Again Please is a play about our cognitive capacity to process traumatic experience and the ability of language to represent it.
 The work asks the audience to contemplate the question: 'what is being described here?'